 From Year 2 onwards, children consolidate their phonics knowledge, learning when to apply different spelling rules as well as how to spell plurals and different verb tenses.

-Children are taught to blend sounds together by merging the individual sounds together until they can hear what the word is.
-This is how children learn to read.
+Children are taught to blend sounds together by merging the individual sounds until they can hear what the word is.

 Segmenting is the opposite of blending!
 Children are able to say a word and then break it up into the phonemes that make it up.
 This is how children learn to spell.